-Scoring: Write down your timed score for each side as the number of seconds you can hold that side in the position shown in the picture to the left (Normal) versus the right (Abnormal).
+Scoring: Write down your timed score for each side as the number of seconds you can hold that side in the position shown in the picture above (Normal) versus the right (Abnormal).

-Ankle: You can test the ankle from the same standing-on-one-leg position.
-Count to 10 while balancing on one leg and watch your ankle.
+Ankle: You can test the ankle from the same standing-on-oneleg position.
+Given that the ankle is supplied by nerves in the low back, subtle weakness here can also originate in the spine.
+Count to 10 while balancing on one leg, and watch your ankle.
 With your body straight (which is again measuring your hip stability) and hands to your sides, does the ankle roll or have to move back and forth during that 10 seconds?
 If so, you have an unstable ankle.
 If not, and the ankle remains rock solid for the 10 seconds, you pass this test.
-If you have a tough time with this, you may have an ankle stability issue.
+If you have a tough time with this, you may have an ankle-stability issue.
 This can impact things all the way up to the knee and can even, in some patients, cause a kneecap issue.

-Scoring: Write down your timed score for each side as the number of seconds you can hold the ankle is stable.
+Scoring: Write down your timed score for each side as the number of seconds you can hold the ankle stable.

 What if I failed some of these tests?
 This means you have poor stability in these areas.
 This could be due to pain shutting down muscles, weak muscles, or irritated nerves that make them weaker or misfire.
 If it's pain, then you have to find and fix the source of that problem.
 If it's weak muscles, they may just need strengthening.
-Finally, if its irritated nerves, no amount of getting the muscles stronger will help; you need to reduce the nerve irritation.
+Finally, if it's irritated nerves, no amount of getting the muscles stronger will help; you need to reduce the nerve irritation.
 These things will all be covered later in the book.